 The offices, themselves, were threadbare and sad-looking, the sinks and toilets were dirty, but the space was large and adequate for what we needed.
 If there was any downside to the new location, it had less to do with the working conditions and more with our reputations.
 The Post’s ambitions, in those early days at least, went well beyond simply informing our English-language readers about political and economic events.
 We wanted to set an example of unbiased, Western-style reporting for our Czech readers to see.
 An important part of that effort was to avoid the appearance of any affiliation with a particular party or ideology.
 I’m reasonably certain no one ever mistakenly thought we were somehow aligned with the communists, but as more and more political parties emerged, and Czechs leaped to take opposing sides, we found it increasingly difficult to negotiate the country’s ever-widening ideological terrain.

-In a sense, I felt personally affected by the law after having worked so closely in the past with (my Czech stringer) Arnold.
-By this time, it had been a couple of years since I last heard from him and I still wasn’t sure whether or not he had been a secret police informant.
+In a sense, I felt personally affected by the law after having worked so closely in the 1980s with (my Czech stringer) Arnold.
+By this time, it had been a couple of years since I last heard from him and I still wasn’t sure whether or not he had been a secret police informant (he was).
 I casually glanced through the leaked lists of suspected collaborators that appeared at the time to see if his name was among them.
 I remember feeling relieved when I didn’t immediately see it.

 Despite our best intentions to remain objective, the Post was rapidly drawn into the center of the lustration controversy One of our own correspondents, a Czech parliamentary deputy named Jan Kavan, who wrote the paper’s weekly “Inside Parliament” column, stood accused by a government commission of being one of several deputies who had collaborated in the past with elements of the secret police.
 Kavan had spent decades living in the UK and was well-known at the time as the editor of a respected samizdat publisher, Palach Press.
 Though he strongly denied the allegations, he quickly emerged as one of the country’s most-divisive figures.
 (Kavan was later exonerated of the charges and went on to serve in both the Czech Senate and Chamber of Deputies.
 He also served as Czech foreign minister, from 1998-2002.)

-At one point during the party, I spotted Klaus standing in the corner and decided to approach.
+At one point during the party, I spotted Klaus standing in the corner and decided to approach him.
 I offered him a handshake and introduced myself as The Prague Post’s business editor.
 I casually remarked that the paper would be interested in a sit-down interview if he could find the time.
 I wasn’t at all prepared for Klaus’s reaction.
 Instead of smiling or nodding, he squinted through cold eyes and grimaced.
 “Why would I ever talk to you?” he asked.
 “Everyone knows The Prague Post is a “left-wing newspaper.”
 I was taken aback and didn’t immediately think to ask why he believed that.
 Indeed, to this day, I’m not entirely sure, but it was very likely the result of Alan’s earlier passionate defense of Jan Kavan.
-Over the coming months, I and my colleagues at the paper would go on to develop contacts at the finance ministry and then later at the Prime Minister’s office, once Klaus became PM, but we never managed, after that, to establish a good working relationship with the man himself.
+Over the coming months, I and my colleagues at the paper would go on to develop contacts at Klaus's finance ministry and then later at the Prime Minister’s office (once Klaus became PM), but we never managed, after that, to establish a good working relationship with the man himself.

 As of this writing, the paper’s original stories from the 1990s have not yet been fully digitized and remain unavailable through an internet search.
 That lamentable state of affairs may change soon.
 Click here to learn about efforts to scan and upload the paper's archives.
 In the meantime, print copies of all editions are available for researchers and public viewing at the Blue Owl Bohemia library in Loužnice, Czech Republic.